Envirometrix/PredictiveSoilMapping/main.md

 <p class="caption">(\#fig:soc-depth-plot)Globally fitted regression model for predicting soil organic carbon using depth only (log-log regression) and (a) individual soil profile from the ISRIC soil monolith collection.
 Image source: Hengl et al. (2014) doi: 10.1371/journal.pone.0105992.</p>
 </div>

 In summary, PTFs can be used to efficiently estimate missing BLD values (BLD is usually highly correlated with organic carbon content and depth, texture fractions, soil classification and soil pH can also help improve accuracy of the PTFs).
 However, for organic soils there is, in general, less calibration data and therefore errors are potentially higher.
 Mistakes in estimating BLD can result in systematic and significant over/under-estimations of the actual carbon stock.
 On the other hand, removing all soil horizons from OCS assessment that lack BLD measurements leads also to reduced accuracy as fewer points are then available for training of the spatial prediction models.
 Especially for organic soils (>12% organic carbon), there is no easy solution for estimating missing values for BLD.
 Collecting additional (local) calibration points might become unavoidable. @lobsey2016sensing recently proposed a method that combines gamma-ray attenuation and visible–near infrared (vis–NIR) spectroscopy to measure bulk density *ex situ* using samples that are freshly collected under wet field conditions.
-Hopefully BLD measurements (or their complete absence) will become less of a problem in the future.
+Hopefully unreliable, or missing, BLD measurements will become less of a problem in the future.

 ##  Generating maps of OCS